Scotty Granger: Career

-He started singing and taking part in musical competitions when he was 7 years old.
-In 1998, he appearing on his first televised show from the Apollo Theatre in Harlem, NY, where he won between 10 participating kids.
-He released his debut album titled Revelations of Music on New Orleans- based label, Jam Tight Records.
+He started singing and taking part in musical competitions when he was seven years old.
+In 1998, he appearing on his first televised show from the Apollo Theatre in Harlem, New York, where he won between 10 participating kids.
+He released his debut album titled Revelations of Music on New Orleans–based label, Jam Tight Records.

 In 2004, while still in high school, he released his second album So Natural with Poetik Arkhitekture Inc. that included the 2005 class song for his high school "Class Dismissed" which he performed at the graduation.

 In the summer of 2006, at 18 years, he appeared on another reality TV show titled The One: Making a Music Star on ABC, becoming the youngest participant in the show.

 He studied at Berklee College of Music in Boston, Massachusetts, then moved to Los Angeles.
 Scotty began touring with Jordin Sparks' back in 2007 performing and acting as Creative Director for her live shows as well as backing her on keyboards and vocals including at Sparks' Battlefield Tour.

 During the summer of 2008 he released his writing debut single internationally in the dance music/techno genre with "A Higher Love" charting on various European dance charts.
 His works have appeared in mixes and dance compilations albums selling over platinum status in more than 6 countries.
 Mr. Grand has acted as music producer/songwriter in international dance hits like DJ Jose's "Like That", DJ Antoine's Live It Alive" and "Monday, Tuesday, Wednesday" and Hi Tack's "I Don't Mind" and Roy Gate's "I Am Music".

 On June 10, 2009, he appeared as "Scotty 'Songbird' Granger" on the ABC show Wipeout in Episode 4 The Sisterhood of the Travelling Hot Pants in season 2 of the show and the first person who was able to cross the Sweeper Run successfully.
 He won $50,000.

 He took part in Platinum Hit songwriting competition (see below).
 He released his third studio album A Songwriter's Right showcasing his songwriting talents in many genres including R&B, dance, pop and country.